msgr0/pangebin/README.md

 - nextflow (can be installed via conda -c bioconda)

 ## Input

-The input graphs should be named `short.gfa.gz` for unicycler graphs and `skesa.gfa.gz` for skesa graphs.
-Both should be placed into a folder named after the `sample_id`.
+--The input graphs should be named `short.gfa.gz` for unicycler graphs and `skesa.gfa.gz` for skesa graphs.
+Both should be placed into a folder named after the `sample_id`.--

+The input is composed by:
+ - unicycler and skesa graphs in .gfa or .gfagz format
+ - pangenome graph built with nf-core Pangenome (PGGB).

 ## Running the pipeline
 `nextflow run main.nf -profile mamba --db folder_sample_id --out output`